Srivanth007/pdf-qa-app/README.txt

 /ask	        POST	 Ask a question
 /reset	        POST	 Reset conversation history

+Once the web app is running, either use test.pdf to verify its functionality or generate a PDF based on the specified format.

 Example PDF Format:

 Question: What is the capital of France?